BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.SeatUpdatedCommand.md

               }
             },
             "IsShowingCards": {
-              "type": "bool"
+              "description": "true if the player cards are public (ex: during showdown)", "type": "bool"
             },
             "MoneyAmnt": {
-              "type": "int"
+              "description": "Current Money Amount of the player (Safe + Bet)", "type": "int"
             },
             "MoneyBetAmnt": {
-              "type": "int"
+              "description": "Current Money Amount of the player that he played this round", "type": "int"
             },
             "MoneySafeAmnt": {
-              "type": "int"
+              "description": "Current Money Amount of the player that he isn't playing with", "type": "int"
             },
             "Name": {